-Yes, you can eat moss although most types of mosses and lichens do not have enough nutritional value to keep you going, and some of them are even considered toxic when eaten raw.
-There are several edible mosses like the Reindeer moss, Iceland moss, Sphagnum moss, Oak moss, Spanish moss, Wila, Rock Tripe, and Kalpasi.
+Yes, you can eat moss and there are several edible mosses like the Reindeer moss, Iceland moss, Sphagnum moss, Oak moss, Spanish moss, Wila, Rock Tripe, and Kalpasi.
 Even if some mosses are considered edible you still could get sick due to cross-contamination and due to the toxic nature of some mosses and lichens.

 If you are wondering what moss tastes like than my personal recommendation is to try Irish moss which is actually USDA certified Click here to check it out on Amazon.com

 There might come a time where you have nothing to eat and you might be tempted to eat moss.
-The problem with dating moss is the same as eating most leaves, our body is simply not adapted to survive only on moss.
-Although vegans would probably disagree but they do it a variety of plants which gives them all the nutrition their body has.
+The problem with eating moss is the same as eating most leaves, our body is simply not adapted to survive only on moss.
+Although vegans would probably disagree but they do eat a variety of plants which gives them all the nutrition their body needs.
 Moss doesn’t really have any substantial nutritional value, it has no fruit and it is mostly made out of micro leaves.

 If you have ever watched a survival show where the survival expert was squeezing moss to drink water from it then the odds are they were using Sphagnum moss.
 This moss has excellent absorbing properties, it is not only good to get water from it but it also can be used to bandage wounds.
 This moss is fairly acidic which means that bacteria will have a hard time surviving, on the other hand, the moss might contain halophiles which will make you sick.